 Platform Design Kit to Design a Bot

 Basically, it’s a library of components for designing chatbot apps.
-You need to download a Sketch file to get started.

 Pick up mockups of your chatbot in a thread, snap together polished web view experiences, and learn about the fonts, colors, and dimensions that will ensure your experience looks great in Messenger.